• Chat with Aino

 Passive management

-Passive management (index-based management) means that the fund’s investments follow a specific benchmark index.
+Passive management (index-based management) involves the mutual fund’s investments following a specific reference index.
 Since the index fund, among other things, does not have managers trying to generate better returns than the index, the costs are lower than for actively managed funds.

 Historical returns are no guarantee of future returns.
 Future returns will depend, among other things, on market developments, the skill of the Portfolio Manager, the mutual fund’s risk, and the management costs.
 Returns may be negative as a result of mark-to-market losses.